curseforge-sdks/cfcore-sdk-ue/docs/index.md

 > fill in the |dynamicContentCategoryIds| cfcore setting - so that the SDK will
 > enforce a premium ownership check for dynamic content (in case a user
 > manipulates the local library metadata files on their device).

+## The Library Interface

+### General

+The library interface (c++ ```CFCoreContext::GetInstance()->Library()```) provides a way to query which mods are installed for the current system/user and to manage these mods (e.g. install/update/uninstall).

+### Mod Validations

+There are different types of mod validations that are either automatically ran by the SDK or require explicit calls by the game.

+#### ICFCoreLibrary::PerformModsValidation

+This function allows to perform a content check-sum on the locally installed mods and detect if there are any invalid mods.

+Mods will be set to Invalid in case of:

+- The given mod id is unknown by the CurseForge servers
+- The given mod doesn't exist on the local disk
+- The given mod doesn't match the server-side check-sum hash

+> **NOTE:** The check-sum process can be lengthy depending on the mod size